rhdpd/RealTime-BusTracking/README.md

 ### Access this fun bus ride at <a href="https://rhdpd.github.io/RealTime-BusTracking/"> BusStops</a>

-Future state: I would like to integrate this will live information about next bus time.
+🔮 Future ideas- I would like to integrate this will live information about next bus time.